slhogle/OT2_plate_spotting/README.md

 Load 96-well plates and **one 300 ul tip box (does not need to be filter tips)** in the orientation as shown in Figure 1.
 One 96-well plate can be used for a full dilution series of 8 samples.
 The default is to run three plates at one time (24 total samples, Figure 1) which is the largest capacity the robot can handle in one batch.

+**IMPORTANT:** Make sure you do a "Labware position check" before this run.
+Importantly, set the z offset to be 5 cm above the container edge when you calibrate the reservoir z-axis.
+This will make sure the pipette doesn't jam tips into the bottom of the reservoir when it aspirates

 | <img src="images/OT-2-deck-step1.png" alt="Deck layout for 96-well plates" width="500"/> |
 | - |
 | **Figure 1:** Deck layout for distributing dilutant to plates |